isomerpages/govtech-gobusiness/_browse-all-licences-SFA/Food-Stall-Licence.md

  <li>For applicants not on GIRO, you may start your business after you have made payment via AXS or GoBusiness.</li>
  </ul>
  <p>SFA will post out the hardcopy licences within 7 working days upon successful payment.</p>
  <p>You should receive the hardcopy licence via post within 2 weeks after successful payment.
-If you do not receive the hardcopy licence after 2 weeks, please write in to SFA at&nbsp;<a href="https://csp.sfa.gov.sg/feedback">https://csp.sfa.gov.sg/feedback</a>&nbsp;to request for a replacement copy.</p>
+If you do not receive the hardcopy licence after 2 weeks, please write in to SFA at <a href="https://csp.sfa.gov.sg/feedback">https://csp.sfa.gov.sg/feedback</a> to request for a replacement copy.</p>
  </li>
  </ul>
  <h3>FAQs</h3>